 Lumiere, Clarence Parade

-The finest of dining experiences in the Gloucestershire town, Lumiere boasts 3AA Rosettes, and for good reason.
+Cheltenham’s newest Michelin starred restaurant, Lumiere is something pretty special.
+The finest of dining experiences in the town, Lumiere earned its star for good reason.
+I won’t forget my visit in a hurry.
 The restaurant serves top quality British food that’s delicious and pops with flavour.
 You can expect incredible presentation and a team that is knowledgable about every single ingredient.
 On your visit, try a six or nine course tasting menu so that you can try various dishes crafted by chef Jon Howe.
 It’s undoubtedly one of the best restaurants in Cheltenham.

 Purslane, Rodney Road

 A popular independent restaurant in the heart of Cheltenham, Purslane is famous for its incredible seafood dishes.
+If you love seafood as much as me, chances are you will love it here too.
 The restaurant sources sustainably fished seafood from Britain, and combines it with local Cotswold ingredients to make delicious dishes.
 From traditional salt baking to barbecuing, you’ll make a menu choice you won’t regret.
 The friendly team will help you to find wine pairings that complement each flavour.

 L’Artisan, Clarence Street